1587/speaking-exam/00-part2.md

 ```
 This picture is taken on the street, there are 6 people in this picture.
 On the left side, a woman with short hair and a man in black are standing and talking.
-In the middle of picture, an old man in white is walking.
+In the middle of picture, an old man in white is walking on the street.
 On the right, a gentleman and a lady are sitting around a table and talking.
 In the background, there is a building, maybe it is a museum.
 And I can see a sculpture[ˈskʌlptʃə] before it.